Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: Absolutely maximal contextual correlations

 The three-way nonlocal correlations are given by:

 These correlations are maximally mixed, as can be verified by direct calculation of the marginals.
-Using the linear optimization method described earlier, we computed the contextual fraction (CF) for this distribution and obtained $\mathrm{CF}=1$, confirming that it is an Absolutely Maximally Contextual Correlation (AMCC).
+Using the linear optimization method described earlier, we computed the CF for this distribution and obtained $\mathrm{CF}=1$.
 We also verified that the other three-way nonlocal correlations listed in Ref.~\cite{barrett2005nonlocal} are likewise AMCCs.

 There exist cases in the $(3,2,2)$-Bell scenario that are maximally contextual but do not qualify as AMCCs, as they fail to satisfy the maximal marginals condition.
-For instance, consider the correlations presented in Table~(\ref{tab:2}): their bipartite marginals are not uniformly random. \begin{widetext}
+For instance, when two parties share a PR box, and the third party obtains $0$ with certainty for both measurements \cite{Extremal_points_Pironio_2011}.
+Each context has two supports (nonzero values), and each support takes a value $1/2$.
+These correlations are maximally contextual but do not satisfy the maximal marginal condition.
+Moreover, the correlation is not a genuinely multipartite correlation.
+We further consider the correlations presented in Table~\ref{tab: non_AMCC_genuine}: their bipartite marginals are not uniformly random.
+This correlation is a genuine multipartite maximal nonlocal correlation, as it violates the Svetlichny inequality \cite{Extremal_points_Pironio_2011} by $7.5$, which is discussed in Sec~\ref{subsec: construction_AMCC_and_non_AMCC}. \begin{widetext}

 \end{widetext}